Why You Should Schedule Your Mammogram

 - Dense areas that are new: You may have new dense areas not appearing on your most recent previous mammogram.

-While a mammogram is a vital diagnostic tool for determining if you might have cancer, a breast biopsy may be the next step to identify you do have cancer.
+While a mammogram is a vital diagnostic tool for determining if you might have cancer, a breast biopsy may be the next step to identify if you do have cancer.
 The imaging tools rule out other possibilities, reducing the number of unnecessary biopsies, which are far more invasive procedures.

 Is a Mammogram the Right Choice for You?